Airlines That Allow Large Dogs in Cabin or Cargo (2026)

 Can large dogs fly in the cabin?

 Generally no. Most airlines limit cabin pets to 20 lbs including carrier.
-The pet must fit in a carrier under the seat.
-Spirit Airlines allows up to 40 lbs.
+The pet must fit in a carrier under the seat in front of you.

 Which airlines have cargo programs for large dogs?